 - Swiss chard: This green leaf has a lot of added health benefits for this green goddess soup.

-- Broth: I prefer to use homemade chicken broth, however, store-bought chicken broth works as well.
+- Broth: Use homemade chicken broth, however, store-bought chicken broth works as well.
 You can also use homemade duck broth.
 If you would like to make this recipe vegan, you can use vegetable stock.

 Tips and Tricks

 - Use a homemade broth if possible.
 I prefer my homemade chicken broth.
-The whole chicken from making the chicken broth can be eaten alongside this recipe.
+Also, the whole chicken from the chicken broth is great to serve alongside this recipe.

-- If you can't find fresh mallow leaf, substitute equal parts swiss chard and baby spinach for khobiza (mallow).
-I guess this green goddess soup is not really khobiza without khobiza, but it will still taste great.
+- If you can't find fresh mallow leaf, substitute equal parts swiss chard and baby spinach.